written by John Rwothomack and Fidaa Zidan, developed with Alex Aron

 GREY ROCK written and directed by Amir Nizar Zuabi

-“…building a rocket is also a clear allegory for making art, for creating something so extraordinary that the whole world must notice.” – Alexis Soloski, The New York Times, 2018
+“…building a rocket is also a clear allegory for making art, for creating something so extraordinary that the whole world must notice.” – Alexis Soloski, The New York Times

-In 2018, the Remote Theater Project commissioned a new play by Amir Nizar Zuabi, one of the leading theater directors and playwrights in the Middle East.
+In 2018, the Remote Theater Project commissioned Amir Nizar Zuabi, one of the leading theater directors and playwrights in the Middle East.
 Together we reached out to Palestinian actors throughout the West Bank and Israel to create an acting ensemble for the project.

 Set in the present day, Grey Rock tells the story of a young Palestinian so enamored with the 1969 American moon landing that he muses, “shouldn’t Palestine, the land of prophets, also have a presence on the moon?”
 Without money or technology, but with the help of his bemused West Bank neighbors, he sets out to build a space shuttle.
 Grey Rock explores the influence that America has had on Palestinian culture.